 Apart from its most primary function of removing toxins and wastes from our body, the kidneys are Multifunctional.
 Some of the major roles of the kidney are mentioned below:

-- Remove waste and other fluids: We abuse our bodies’ every day by consuming various types of food and drinks in a day which puts a lot of pressure to our body, there are many of these things that the body does not require.
+- Remove waste and other fluids: We abuse our bodies’ every day by consuming various types of food and drinks in a day which puts a lot of pressure on our body, there are many of these things that the body does not require.
 The kidneys act as a filter to our body they help to extract all the unwanted toxins, excess salts, and urea and if the kidneys fail to do so then all the toxins start accumulating in our body which in turn damages the kidneys.

 - Water level balancing: As the kidneys play a vital role in the chemical breakdown of urine, whenever there is a change in the body’s water level the kidneys start reacting, for example when there is a decrease in the water level intake of our body the kidneys start leaving water in our bodies rather than excreting it.